aashishkoundinya/Weather-API-Discord-Bot/README.md

 * A Bot created in Discord Developer Portal (https://discord.com/developers/applications)
 * A WeatherAPI account and API key (https://www.weatherapi.com)

-##Inviting the Bot##
+## Inviting the Bot

 * Go to the Discord Developer Portal and create a new application.
 * In the "Bot" section, create a bot user and copy the bot token.
 * Visit the "OAuth2" section and click "Add a Scopes".
 Under "Bot Permissions", grant the following permissions:
     * Send Messages
     * Embed Links
 * Click "Copy" next to the "bot token" field.
-This is the token you'll use in the config.py file.
+This is the token you'll use in the `config.py file`.
 * Navigate to the "Authorization" URL and invite the bot to your Discord server.

 ## Run